ZupIT/beagle-docs/content/en/Get Started/Installing Beagle/WEB.md

 npx beagle help
 ```

-If Beagle's commands were listed like the image below, that means the installation worked correctly.
+If Beagle's commands were listed like the image below it means the installation worked correctly.

 ![](/image%20%2814%29.png)